-Speaking of Viking burials, the flaming arrows and floating funeral pyre is likely a myth.
+Speaking of Viking ceremonies, the arrows and floating vigil pyre is likely a myth.

 The mechanics of it just wouldn’t work properly.

-At times the Vikings would burn their dead on land.
+At times the Vikings would burn their lost ones on land.

-Smoke is often used to cleanse negative energy in spiritual circles.
+Smoke is often used to cleanse bad energy in some circles.

 The runes are an ancient divination tool.
-They are still sold in spiritual shops today.
+They are still sold in various shops today.

 A rune is a symbol carved or painted onto a stone, piece of wood, or rock.